gtrusler/boilerplate/instructions/INSTRUCTIONS.md

 [List your core features here]

 # Doc
+Review any documentation present in the instructions/doc directory.

 ## 1. OpenAI Documentation
 Make sure you use the gpt-4o model and zod for defining data structures.